 - Käser, T., et al. (2013).
 “Design and evaluation of the computer-based training program Calcularis for enhancing numerical cognition.”
 Frontiers in Psychology 4.

 - Rauscher, L., et al. (2016).
 “Evaluation of a computer-based training program for enhancing arithmetic skills and spatial number representation in primary school children.”
 Front.
 Psychol.
 7:913

 The newest study is one of two being conducted in Berlin.
-We look forward to the results of the second, which will also include a group of dyscalulic children training with non-computer-based interventions for comparison.
+We look forward to the results of the second, which will also include a group of dyscalculic children training with non-computer-based interventions for comparison.

 Calcularis is intended to help teachers, not replace them.
-We think there is no replacement for a good teacher but we hope that this study could encourage teachers to use Calcularis in their work teaching students math.
-We are delighted that our software has the potential to help children around the world, including those who struggle with special challenges such as dyscalculia.
+We think there is no replacement for a good teacher but we hope that this study could encourage teachers to use Calcularis in their work teaching students maths.
+We are delighted that our software has the potential to help children around the world, including those who struggle with challenges such as dyscalculia.